MariamAwujoola/E-Commerce-Customer-Insight-Dashboard/README.md

 #### Count of Purchase Group
 ![Screenshot 2025-04-14 134832](https://github.com/user-attachments/assets/99fd046e-e79b-43c1-865c-13db7c877afd)

-The purchase group are divided into 3 using their prior purchases The medium (Loyal) Customers have the most population, count of 7.4k, while the Low (Not Loyal) count is 2.6k
+The purchase group are divided into 3 using their prior purchases -The medium (Loyal) Customers have the most population, count of 7.4k, while the Low (Not Loyal) count is 2.6k

 Insight - The High (High Prior Purchases) very loyal customers ranked the lowest, this might be because customers do not want to stay loyal to a company that does not satisfy them.

+### Recommendation
+Improve Warehousing:
+- Prioritize operational review of Warehouse F and D
+- Introduce better inventory flow and staff performance KPIs

+Optimize Shipping Strategy:
+- Reduce road shipments for time sensitive items
+- Consider hybrid models using flight + local delivery

+Customer Support Enhancements:
+- Train staff to improve resolution rate (currently 50%)
+- Automate simple query resolution using chatbots

+Product Strategy:
+- Reprice high importance products to better reflect perceived value
+- Encourage repeat purchases through loyalty rewards

+Discount Personalization:
+- Instead of flat discounts, use rating and behavior-based offers
+- Measure impact of targeted discounts on satisfaction